RensTillmann/super-forms/docs/auto-suggest.md

 This retrieve method allows you to filter based on a CSV file you uploaded.

-This option works the same as the [Custom Items](#custom-items) retrieve method, except that you will upload a CSV file that will represent the options to filter from.
+This option works the same as the [Custom Items](#custom-items) retrieve method, except that you will upload a CSV file that will represent the options to filter on.

-The CSV file only needs 2 columns in order to work properly.
-If only 1 column was used, the `Label` and `Value` will share the same value.
+The CSV file only requires 2 columns in order to work properly.
+If only 1 column was used, the `Label` and `Value` will share the same values.
 When 2 columns are used the first column represent the `Label`, and the second column it's `Value`.

 Depending on the CSV you might need to set a custom delimiter or enclosure, this can be optionally changed if required.